 I'm a writer and editor, a wife and mom, runner and yogi, and dog lover.
 I've been planning escapes on my bike since I was a kid.
 With Dee I've ridden across Ohio and across New York state, around Vermont, among so many fun adventures.

-Bob and I live in Durham, N.C., where I work as the communications manager for the East Coast Greenway Alliance.
-The dogs and I escape to a little getaway on the Neuse River on the North Carolina coast whenever I get the chance.
+Bob and I live in Durham, N.C.
+When I planned and took the ride, I was working as the communications manager for the East Coast Greenway Alliance.
+Now I work for the University of North Carolina but will always love the Greenway.

 About The Ride